Work is important. Now that is an understatement.

 - It may also depend on the scale of the company or client you’re dealing with.

-There’s no doubt that there is an element of taking a leap of faith when you are leaving a well-paying job to become a freelancer.
+There’s no doubt that there is an element of leap of faith when you are leaving a well-paying job to become a freelancer.
 But with planning and preparation, you can make a smooth transition to a whole new career.